It might seem at first that all vitamin B12 supplements are the same, but they are not.

 - There are 4 main different forms of B12.

-So I’ll answer these questions, but as briefly and simply as possible so we can get to the actual products.
+I’ll answer these questions as briefly and simply as possible so we can get to the actual products.

 Why Are There Non-Vegan Vitamin B12 Supplements?
 (And how do you spot them?)

-Some supplement manufacturers make their own B12 in labs (vegan), others extract it from animals (non-vegan).
+Some supplement manufacturers use bacteria as sources of vitamin B12 in labs (suitable for vegetarians or a vegan diet), while others extract it from animals (non-vegan).

-Most vegan B12 supplements will clearly state that they are vegetarian or vegan (vegetarian is equivalent in this situation).
+Most vegan B12 supplements will clearly state that they are vegetarian or vegan, which means they are made from bacteria (vegetarian is equivalent in this situation).